JavaScript Timeline Functionality: Different Approaches for Different Needs from DHTMLX

 JavaScript Timeline Functionality in DHTMLX Gantt

 A Gantt chart, in fact, is a form of a timeline that depicts the project workflow.
+The Gantt chart vs Timeline chart difference is better explained in this blog post.
 It helps project managers to schedule tasks, allocate them between employees, and monitor their completion.
 But most importantly, Gantt charts give a chance to specify dependencies between tasks and calculate the critical path, thereby providing the management team with all necessary data to finish the project in time.

 DHTMLX HTML5 Gantt chart offers a variety of time configuration variants for the JavaScript timeline.
 Gantt charts can have any number of time scales with different time units (year, month, week, etc.).
 It is possible to define a specific time range and time step to be displayed on the screen.
 For example, you can set a daily or weekly time step within a monthly time range or even specify the timeline in minutes within one day.
 Besides, you can adjust the timescale entirely to your needs by adding custom time units such as fiscal quarters and years.

-To make the work with large amounts of data more convenient, the DHTMLX Gantt widget allows swiftly navigating through the timeline using a mouse scroller.
+To make the work with large amounts of data more convenient, the DHTMLX Gantt widget allows swiftly navigating through the timeline using drag-and-drop.

 Taking advantage of a special zooming module, users are able to toggle between Gantt chart scales or even zoom the timeline using the mouse wheel.